tharunreddy/Collatz-Conjecture/README.md

 collatz_problem
 ===============

-A solution to the SPOJ problem PROBTNPO
-Written for the Summer 2013 CS373 course at UT-Austin
+A solution to the SPOJ problem PROBTNPO written for the Summer 2013 CS373 course at UT-Austin